Afenar/AfenarUI/README.md

     	- Priest_Essential (Every save\movement\rare procs buffs on you)
     	- So for other classes you can find some different groupes, and much more(like with druids)
 - Enter "Shadow" Folder and copy all string the same way.
+-
+If you'd like to support my enthusiasm ^_^: https://www.paypal.me/Afenar or wmz:Z208490309215

 Rus: